 Artisan Ava manages outbound volume internally, but its focus is primarily on email channels.

 Omentir was built with a safety-first approach to social channels.
-The system integrates a dedicated Throttling Engine that protects your profiles.
-The engine spaces out connection requests and follow-ups with random, organic delays.
+A dedicated throttling engine spaces connection requests and follow-ups with random, organic delays.

 The platform enforces daily quotas and human-paced queues so connection requests and follow-ups are spread out conservatively.
 This pacing helps protect your account while keeping the focus on qualified conversations instead of raw volume.
 For more safety guidance, check out our guide on safe human-paced outbound campaigns.